Thartvigsen/thartvigsen.github.io/README.md

 - Ph.D.
 Data Science, est. 2021, Worcester Polytechnic Institute.
 - B.A.
 Applied Mathematics, Minor in BioMathematics, 2016, SUNY Geneseo.

-# Current Research

-I am currently interested in learning patterns in time series as early as possible.
-In many domains, the evaluation of a predictive model should not only be accuracy, but a trade-off between accuracy and earliness.
-In general I am interested in modeling very long sequences and sensor fusion through Recurrent Neural Networks.
-While so far my work has been evaluated in the clinical domain, I am far more interested in the theory behind these techniques, and these problems are present in many domains.

 # News